 INSTRUCTOR: Dr. Narda Robinson and Rhonda Reich

-This program is RACE/NYSED approved for 14 CE Credit Hours.
-This course is open to all licensed veterinarians, 4th-year veterinary students, and licensed veterinary rehabilitation specialists.
+This program is RACE/NYSED approved for 40 CE Credit Hours.
+This course is open to all licensed veterinarians, and 4th-year veterinary students.

 REGISTER EARLY – SPACE IS LIMITED!

 Canine Medical Massage – Techniques and Clinical Applications by Narda G. Robinson, DO, DVM, MS, FAAMA and Shelly Sheets, BA, CMT, CAMT is required.
 You can purchase the book at AAHA.

 Registrants must be either licensed veterinarians or hold an equivalent credential such as serving as faculty in a veterinary college or fourth-year veterinary students with written permission from their college dean or dean’s office.

 When Does the Course Start?